Cultural competence in healthcare: Variability in interpreter use

 Though the standard of interpreter use in medical discourses has been perceived to be the solution for cross-linguistic encounters within the hospital flow, a close analysis of the social role of the translator uncovers varying effects on the quality of care and accuracy of medical advice.
 A previous study of 83 U.S. public and private hospitals reported an average of 11 percent of the patient population requiring interpreter services.
 At one particular hospital, only seven full-time Spanish-English interpreters were hired to attend to the linguistic needs of 33,000 patients in need of Spanish interpretation.
 The high demand but low value for this position generates interpreters who may be ill-fit for the responsibility, consistently running late and not having the adequate training to perfectly translate the patient's needs or the doctors orders.
 Ad hoc translators were found to display a higher level of error frequency in their patient interactions with 77% of the translations being found to some level of inaccuracy.
 This is relatively higher compared to professional medical translators.
 Ad hoc translators are nurses, family members, or other available bilingual staff that are utilized on the spot for translation purposes.
 However, in the same study, professional translators were still found to exhibit error in 53% in their evaluated interactions.
 In a review of 28 in-site research studies conducted, use of professional interpreters was associated with overall improved clinical care in four categories: communication, utilization, clinical outcomes, and satisfaction.
 Of the twenty-eight, only six were found to have an overall patient rating of "satisfactory" or higher in the context of their clinic care with the use of a professional translator.

-Language services are maintained by hospitals and clinics, and is often cut during periods of financial strain.
+One of the big problems with language services is that it is maintained by the hospitals and clinics, and is the first to be cut in financial strain.
 Health insurance also does not reimburse the use of interpreters.
-These studies show that professional translation and interpreter services, coupled with language education, are not enough to overcome cultural and linguistic hurdles.
-Including providers from a patient's own culture may be an effective solution to overcoming barriers in healthcare accessibility.
+It is shown from these studies that professional translation and interpreter services, coupled with language education, are not enough to overcome these cultural and linguistic hurdles.
+Clough et al. suggests that “culturally competent guidance provided by navigators from a patient's own ethnic community [patient navigators] might play a major role in overcoming barriers to healthcare.”

-Community Navigators (also known as community health workers, patient navigators, health advocates, etc.) are healthcare workers who are trained to provide culturally appropriate support to populations with historically limited access to healthcare.
-They work as the bridge between patients and providers, helping patients overcome language barriers, financial barriers, unfamiliarity with the healthcare system, cultural and religious differences, and more.
-Community Navigators have been found to improve primary outcomes relating to chronic disease management.
-For example, at Federally Qualified Health Clinics, they have helped improve the cancer diagnosis, screening process, and timeline among underserved, vulnerable populations.
+Community Navigators (also known as community health workers, patient navigators, health advocates, and a variety of other names) are healthcare workers who are trained to provide culturally appropriate support to populations with historically limited access to healthcare.
+Community Navigators work as the bridge between patients and providers, and help patients overcome language barriers, financial barriers, unfamiliarity with the healthcare system, cultural and religious differences, and more.
+In studies, Community Navigators have been found to improve primary outcomes relating to chronic disease management.
+For example, in studies, Community Navigators at Federally Qualified Health Clinics helped improve the cancer diagnosis and screening process and timeline among underserved, vulnerable populations.
 Many clinical practices, especially Federally Qualified Health Clinics, employ Community Navigators.